-SURI//NORDIC HEAT MAPPING
+SURI//NORDIC HEAT PORTRAITS

 Overall the project is inspired by the French biologist Louis Pasteur (1822 — 1895) and his discovery of microorganisms and their complex interaction with their surroundings, which they affect and in return are affected by in their development.
 Humans are colonized by many microorganisms; many more non-human cells as human cells including bacteria, archaea, fungi, protists and viruses.

 The project consists of 8 generated heatmap-portraits reflecting different color-schemes due to their different geographical locations.
 It modulates the idea of the classical portraiture moving towards an understanding of the face as a sensed, mapped landscape; a wet zone full of microbes.